kalekdev/uni/semester-1/nus-1/notes.typ

 == Dipoles

-_Dipole_ - A phenonmenon when electric charges / magnetic poles are separated.
+_Dipole_ - A phenonmenon when opposite electric charges / magnetic poles are separated.
 Examples of electric dipoles are ions under the influence of an external electric field or certain molecules, such as $H_2O$ which are permanent dipoles due to their asymmetric structure.

 _Electric Dipole Moment_ - for a dipole with charge $Q$ on the positive end and vector $arrow(d)$ from the main negative point to the main positive point, the electric dipole moment is:
 $
   arrow(p) = Q arrow(d)
 $
 It can be thought of as a measure of a systems polarity.
+A higher dipole moment means the system experiences a greater torque when an external homogenous electric field is applied.

 When a material containing dipoles is in an external electric field, the dipoles align in the same direction, resulting in an overall polarization of the material (essentially a larger dipole).
 Temperature has a large effect on this, as the random movements of particles disrupt the perfect alignment encouraged by the electric field.
+#figure(
+  image("images/polarization.png", width: 20%),
+) <fig-polarization>

 The overall polarization of a dielectric with volume $V$ is:
 $
   arrow(P) = (sum_(i=1)^n arrow(p_n)) / V
 $
+This the $arrow(E)$ field arising in the opposite direction due to polarization, thus weakening the net electrical field.

 A polarized conductor / dielectric with a net 0 charge in a non-homogeonous field, such as near a point charge will usually have a resultant force, for example a dipole near a point charge (regardless of polarity) will experience a stronger attractive force and the dipole will have a resultant force towards the point charge.